 Although these phrases can seem wordy or insignificant to some, we think this is an important distinction.
 This small grammatical change can make a big difference in how we view or treat people struggling with homelessness.

-Why Should I Use “Person Who is Homeless” Vs. “Homeless Person”
+Why Should I Use “Person Who is Homeless” vs. “Homeless Person”

-In this day-and-age of political correctness, it can be difficult to know the right way to refer to people living on the streets or in shelters.
-However, for us, wording is not about being politically correct.
+In this day-and-age of political correctness, it can be challenging to know the right way to refer to people living on the streets or in shelters.
+However, for us, the wording is not about being politically correct.

-“These are neighbors, they’re not strangers.
+“These are neighbors.
+They’re not strangers.
 They are somebody’s son, somebody’s daughter.
 They’re just in trouble, but there’s a way to help them.” – Father Joe Carroll

-When people use the term “the homeless” or “homeless person” (even in the context of compassion and kindness, such as “helping the homeless”, “feeding the homeless” and “care for the homeless”), they are characterizing all people who are homeless as one thing and one thing only: homeless.
+When people use the term “the homeless” or “homeless person” (even in the context of compassion and kindness, such as “helping the homeless,” “feeding the homeless,” and “care for the homeless”), they are characterizing all people who are homeless as one thing and one thing only: homeless.

-While, again, this might seem trivial to some, as Lera Boroditsky, a psychologist at Stanford University once said:
+While, again, this might seem trivial to some, as Lera Boroditsky, a psychologist at Stanford University, once said: